 For the team at Obvi, customer satisfaction is the highest priority.

 We know how important vehicles can be in people’s lives.
-Our goal is provide as much peace of mind as possible that you’ll be in good hands and back on the road again soon.
+Our goal is to provide as much peace of mind as possible that you’ll be in good hands and back on the road again soon.
 As both a seller of extended automobile warranties and a handler of claims, we’re with you every step of the way.
 And while dealership salespeople can be pushy when commissions are on the line, that’s not the case with Obvi.
-More than anything else, we want you be satisfied with your experience.
+More than anything else, we want you to be satisfied with your experience.